liao961120/intra/main.md

 This article has shown what could be gained from explicating the processes underlying measurement.
-Specifically, a theory of individuals' cognitive reappraisal growth and a theory of stochastic environmental impacts enables the construction of a principled statistical analysis to tease out relevant latent processes from data.
+Specifically, a theory of individuals' cognitive reappraisal growth and a theory of stochastic environmental impacts enable the construction of a principled statistical analysis to tease out relevant latent processes from data.
 It also provides guidance on subsequent treatments when the statistical analysis *fails* to recover the processes.
 These treatments are by